 - Wetlands directly abutting an RPW where tributaries typically flow year-round.
 Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: - Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
+Provide rationale indicating that wetland is directly abutting an RPW: These wetlands are part of two wetland systems which are continues with Williams Creek or Cobb Creek or with tributaries of these creeks. - Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
 Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
 Provide rationale indicating that wetland is directly abutting an RPW:

-Provide acreage estimates for jurisdictional wetlands in the review area: acres.
+Provide acreage estimates for jurisdictional wetlands in the review area: 431 acres.

-5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs.

-Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisidictional.
+- 5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs. - Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisidictional.
 Data supporting this conclusion is provided at Section III.C.

-Provide acreage estimates for jurisdictional wetlands in the review area: acres.
+Provide acreage estimates for jurisdictional wetlands in the review area: 9 acres.